tq-systems/meta-tq/meta-tq/doc/README.TQMa95xxLA.md

 * SCMI access to board resources from system manager not completely implemented

 * USB
-  * The USB Type-C connector (X9 on MBa95xxCA) currently only supports USB device mode.
   * USB host is not supported when booting in serial download mode

     USB0 signals are routed to X9 when booting with [serial download mode](#serial-downloader)